everythinginmoderation2/everythinginmoderation2/README.md

 - 🙌 I've grown so much.
 Aside from code, I've grown to understand and practice more of what the typical dev environment requires.
 Commands, git, github, npm, deployments, debugging, a bit of project managment basics (SCRUM) and so much more...
 I've successfully worked in successful teams to practice building neat little things.
 I'll continue to grow.
 -
 - 💞️ I’m looking to collaborate on projects that might appreciate my enthusiasm about learning and my new abilitites.
-- 📫 How to reach me: Message or email
+- 📫 How to reach me: ps@princeslater.com
+-